osuosl/osuosl-pelican/content/donate/donate_faq.rst

 supported funding we receive.
 Any additional funding beyond what we need to operate during this fiscal year will go towards expenses beyond the current fiscal year.

+.. _What will you use my donation for?:

 **What will you use my donation for?**